ifandelse/gnosis/README.md

     meta is an object containing the following:
       {
         source    : OBJECT - The source of the property descriptor.
-This could be the instance for instance props OR a prorotype for things like Array.prototype.push, etc. USE THIS WITH CAUTION! name      : STRING - The member name,
+This could be the instance for instance props OR a prototype for things like Array.prototype.push, etc. USE THIS WITH CAUTION! name      : STRING - The member name,
         descriptor: OBJECT - Result of calling Object.getOwnPropertyDescriptor(source, name),